 Housesitting was something we had wanted to do for a long time but had never found the time for.
 When things were getting tough financially, we were very lucky to get a two month housesit in a small Andalucian village in the south of Spain through Trusted House Sitters.
 The heat was draining, the internet was terrible and we had four dogs to look after.
 However, despite the frustrations, it was a wonderful experience.
 The dogs were brilliant, the countryside was beautiful and we had the use of a car to explore the area and take a trip to drive to Gibraltar to visit the famous English territory.

 Brian celebrated his birthday at the house sit, applying for his Australian visa at the very last minute before turning 31.
 Being so close to home came to our advantage once again as Noelle’s family flew out to surprise her for her 30th birthday.
 She hadn’t a clue that they were coming and her reaction was priceless!

-Moving to Chiang Mai and TBEX Round 2
+Moving To Chiang Mai And TBEX Asia, Thailand

 With TBEX Europe being so beneficial, we thought that going to the first TBEX Asia in Bangkok was a smart move.
 Chiang Mai has long been a destination for digital nomads and we have heard countless tales of opportunities to network and meet people in the small city in the North of Thailand.
 And so we decided to give it a go.
 Chiang Mai itself is a cool city, with heaps of temples to explore, easy access to the surrounding countryside and a great network of expats to connect with.